 Why change the tariff too?
 Supply of energy (sale of electricity measured in kilowatt hours) should be the separate tariff component that eligible SOC customers may avoid paying (at least to some extent), because their systems offset the variable (mostly fuel) cost of supplying that energy.
-However, their systems do not avoid the cost of being connected to a distribution system, or having backup and standby capacity when the sun is not shining or the wind is not blowing.
-For this, tariff structures should charge separately for supply of energy, distribution, and backup and stand-by capacity.
-Otherwise, by implementing renewable distributed generation customers may be enjoying services they do not pay for, and force other customers to bear those costs.
+However, their systems do not avoid the cost of being connected to a distribution system that is required to sell the excess electricity to the grid, or having backup and standby capacity when the sun is not shining or the wind is not blowing.
+For this, tariff structures should charge separately for supply of energy, distribution, and backup and standby capacity.
+Otherwise, by implementing renewable distributed generation, grid-connected customers may be enjoying services they do not pay for, and force other customers to bear those costs.

-Disaggregating a tariff structure needs to be done right-in section 7.1.5 we explain what could be done in the immediate term, while in section 7.2.4 we recommend what to do in the longer term.
+Disaggregating a tariff structure needs to be done correctly.
+In section 7.1.6 we explain what could be done in the immediate term, while in section 7.2.2 we recommend what to do in the longer term.